nhsconnect/FHIR-Maternity-Record/pages/explore/explore_admission_details_all.md

 tags: [fhir]
 sidebar: foundations_sidebar
 permalink: explore_admission_details_all.html
-summary: "The FHIR profiles used for the Admission Details List"
+summary: "The FHIR profiles used for the Admission Details List Structure"
 ---

 ## Heading Description ##